Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Surface kinetic roughening

 \subsection{Analytical expectations on exponent values}

 As is well known, the anomalous dimension $\eta$ can be computed analytically using the Renormalization Group \cite{Binney,kardar,Goldenfeld}.
-The dynamic exponent $z$ can similarly be obtained through the Dynamic Renormalization Group (DRG) \cite{hohenberg,Mazenko,Tauber}.
+The dynamic exponent $z$ can similarly be obtained through the Dynamic Renormalization Group (DRG) \cite{hohenberg,Mazenko,Tauber}, and also through alternative analytical approaches, such as the self-consistent screening approximation \cite{Campellone_1997} (although this particular reference addresses the $d=3$ case).
 Given the relation between the anomalous dimension $\eta$ and the roughness exponent $\alpha$, Eq.\ \eqref{alpha_eta_relation}, for the reader's convenience we rephrase the classical DRG analysis of the stochastic TDGL model into our present kinetic roughening setting, closer to similar derivations for e.g.\ the KPZ and related equations \cite{Medina89,Barabasi,ojalvo}.

 The DRG involves two main stages.
 First, a coarse-graining in Fourier space, in which the short-length-scale interactions (fast modes) are integrated as effective contributions to the long-length-scale physics (slow modes), yielding an effective macroscopic theory.
 Then, to be able to compare the transformation of the couplings with the original theory, a rescaling is performed that returns the original value of the assumed fixed wave-vector cut-off in Fourier space, namely,